-If you’re spending Christmas in Rome, one of the most iconic things you can do is attend the Pope’s Christmas address in St Peter’s Square (but do make sure you request your tickets online far in advance).
 If you have the good luck to be spending Christmas Eve with a Roman family, you’re in for a real treat.
 The Christmas Eve meal, known as La Vigilia, consists of 7 or more courses!
 Luckily they tend to be lighter with fish and vegetables in order to purify before the big Christmas day meal.
 If you stick around until the Epiphany on January 6th, you’ll get to know La Befana, a benevolent old witch who leaves sweets for the good children and coal for the naughty ones – just don’t forget to leave her a glass of red wine 😉

 The other Barcelona curiosity comes in the form of a log with a face, hat and legs.
 He’s set up in the living room and the children “feed” him throughout the days leading up to Christmas.
 Then, on Christmas Eve, the children sing a song while hitting the log with a stick so that he’ll poop out their presents – yes, this is a real thing!